idahogurl/vs-code-prettier-eslint/README.md

 ## Prerequisites

-This extension requires the following packages to be installed either locally or globally:
+This extension requires the following npm packages to be installed either locally or globally:

 - `prettier@1.9.1`
 - `eslint@6.8.0`